 Striving for excellence

-In an era that nearly everyone wants to seize the opportunity to showcase, there are still many Huili pupils like Mary, who are quiet and humble and not eager to show themselves; you can’t say that they don't have the energy to influence others and lead changes.
+In an era that nearly everyone wants to seize the opportunity to showcase, there are still many Hiba pupils like Mary, who are quiet and humble and not eager to show themselves; you can’t say that they don't have the energy to influence others and lead changes.

 Not all leaders need to stand in the centre.
 Quiet people will exert influence in their own ways, like what Mary did and will do.